 Q. In true British style we have to ask a very important question – how do you take your tea?

-A. I don’t drink tea on a daily basis but put a chocolate clip cookie with it and I take it with milk and two sugars.
+A. I don’t drink tea on a daily basis but put a chocolate chip cookie with it and I take it with milk and two sugars.

 Check out how Paul created his favourite piece…